 Take PHGY 215/216, HSCI 270, GLPH 271, BCHM 270, and one of MICR 270 or 271.
 Also take an additional 6.0 units of optional courses and 6.0 units of electives (which can include optional courses).

-If you have declared one or more learning tracks, make sure that you are enrolled in the courses required to complete it.
+If you planning to complete one or more learning tracks, make sure that you are enrolled in the courses required to complete it.
 Review the courses available for each one on the BHSc website and register for them accordingly.

 Get relevant experience